 * BNP slumps on report of possible $10 billion fine

-BNP fell 5.8 percent after the Wall Street Journal reported the figure late on Thursday, citing people familiar with the matter.
-The probe relates to allegations that the bank evaded U.S. sanctions against Iran and other countries for years.
+The French bank’s shares were down 3.9 percent after earlier falling around six percent after the Wall Street Journal reported the figure late on Thursday, citing people familiar with the matter.
+The case relates to allegations that the bank evaded U.S. sanctions against Iran and other countries for years.
 BNP and the Justice Department declined to comment.

-"We had already reduced our position slightly at the start of the year ...
-Now that with these headlines the stock has dropped heavily, we haven't touched it.
-We don't dare accumulate more at this stage," Yohan Salleron, fund manager at Mandarine Gestion in Paris, said.
+“We had already reduced our position slightly at the start of the year ...
+Now that with these headlines the stock has dropped heavily, we haven’t touched it.
+We don’t dare accumulate more at this stage,” said Yohan Salleron, fund manager at Mandarine Gestion in Paris.